 Edna Turnblad: There for Tracy’s every need, Edna Turnblad is a woman trapped in the ways of previous generations.
 Inspired by Tracy’s dancing prowess, she begins to find herself enjoying the 1960s freedom.
 Edna Turnblad is usually played by a man, as made famous in the 2007 film adaptation by John Travolta.

-Who will star in Hairspray at the London Coliseum?
+Who will star in Hairspray in the West End?

-Michael Ball will reprise his performance as Edna Turnblad, starring in the 2007 West End revival, where he played the role until 2009.
+Michael Ball will reprise his performance as Edna Turnblad in Hairspray in the West End, previously starring in the 2007 production.
 He then played the role from 2010 to 2011 on a national tour.
 Ball has starred in numerous West End productions for over 30 years, originating the role of Marius Pontmercy in Les Miserables in 1985.
 In recent years, Ball’s theatre credits include Chess at the London Coliseum and the title role in Sweeney Todd at the Adelphi Theatre.
 Later this year, Michael Ball will play Javert in Les Miserables: All-Star Staged Concert at the Gielgud Theatre.

-Was the original film based on a true story?
+Was the original Hairspray film based on a true story?

 Although Hairspray’s storyline is not directly based on truth, local dance shows featuring high school kids were common in the United States.
 In 1957, The Buddy Deane Show premiered in Baltimore, with white teenagers freely dancing to music and recreating dance moves.
 While white dancers were moving in a style perceived to be attributed to black singers and performers, segregation in the filming of the Buddy Deane Show was rife, with monthly nights allowing black church groups the opportunity to dance on air.